Portrait of portfolio creator – back view

 The Challenge

 The original injury intake flow relied on a one-question-per-page structure, requiring customers to navigate detailed, often complex injury questions at a moment of high stress and uncertainty.
-This led to significant drop-off, with many users abandoning the process and defaulting to calling an adjuster.
+This led to a significant drop-off, with many users abandoning the process and defaulting to calling an adjuster.

 Research Insights